Alberta Animal Rescue Crew Society (AARCS)

 Comments added by the Charity:

-Programs include rescue and animal adoption, spay/neuter assistance, Trap-Neuter-Return(TNR), a pet food bank, compassionate care and animal disaster response.
-AARCS cares for 500 animals, on average, at any given time and relies on a network of volunteers and foster families to assist in caring for the animals.
+Programs include rescue and animal adoption, Spay/Neuter Assistance Program (SNAP), Trap-Neuter-Return (TNR), a pet food bank, Compassionate Care (veterinary care) and Animal Disaster Response.
+AARCS’ dedicated team cares for an average of 500 animals at any given time and relies on a network of volunteers and foster families to assist in caring for the animals.

-AARCS is proud to be an animal welfare leader in Alberta with values encompassing compassion for both people and animals, collaboration to serve our communities and a commitment to integrity and compassion.
+AARCS is proud to be an animal welfare leader in Alberta with values encompassing kindness for both people and animals, collaboration to serve our communities and a commitment to integrity and compassion.
 AARCS is a founding member of the Animal Welfare Coalition of Alberta and a voting member of Humane Canada.
 We embrace a duty of responsible resource stewardship and professionalism.
-Our dedication to continuous learning and contributing to knowledge-building within the sector exemplifies our goal to remain a leader in the area of animal welfare so that we can improve the lives of animals and build a more empathetic society.
+Our dedication to continuous learning and contributing to knowledge-building within the sector exemplifies our goal to remain a leader in animal welfare so that we can improve the lives of animals and build a more empathetic society.

-Please visit aarcs.ca to learn more, sign up for our newsletter or find us on social media to find out how we, together, can achieve a Compassionate World For All Animals.
+Please visit aarcs.ca to learn more, sign up for our newsletter or find us on social media to find out how together, we can achieve a Compassionate World For All Animals.

 Charity Contact